 This article provides information about installing SyncBack without any prompts or messages on the screen.
 For more details see the Installing section of the SyncBack help file.

 If you prefer to use the Windows Package Manager, SyncBack can be installed using winget.
-Note that for SyncBackPro and SyncBackSE only the 64-bit version is available.
-SyncBackFree is only 32-bit.
+Note that for SyncBackPro and SyncBackSE only the 64-bit version that installs for All Users is available.
+For SyncBackFree it is only 32-bit and installs for All Users.
 To install SyncBackPro, for example, simply enter winget install syncbackpro

 If you prefer to use the traditional installation method, then to install SyncBack without any prompts or messages on the screen use the /verysilent command line parameter with the installation executable, e.g.